Welcome to the 2015-16 Academic Year!

 The Student Leadership Council (SLC) is a group of student leaders who serve as an advisory committee to the Dean and other administrators of the iSchool.
 In addition, this group selects student representatives for several iSchool committees as well as allocates funding to iSchool student organizations.
 This year’s council members are:

-The iSchool is seeking student representation for the following iSchool committees:
+The iSchool is seeking student representation for the following iSchool divisions:

 Presenting at a Professional Conference?

-Current students should becoming avid users of iCareers, which allows for the following:
+Current students should becoming avid users of iCareers, which allows you to do the following:

 - Schedule one-on-one advising appointments with iSchool academic and career advisors.
-Directions for making appointments via iCareers are outlined at https://ischool.uw.edu/current/advising-support.
+Directions for making appointments via iCareers are outlined at uw.edu/current/advising-support.

 - View and sign-up for upcoming workshops and events for current students.
-This includes degree program-specific sessions, career services workshops, and student group events.
 To view an event just log into iCareers, click on “upcoming workshops” in the shortcuts menu on the right side of the home screen, and choose the event in which you wish to RSVP.

 - Explore the career support aspects of iCareers.
-You can look for jobs, internships, and Capstone opportunities; you can upload your resume; and you can sign up for experiential learning opportunities.
+You can look for jobs, internships, and Capstone opportunities, upload your resume, and sign up for experiential learning opportunities.

-Each quarter Dean Bruce holds informal meetings with small groups of iSchool students.
+Each quarter Dean Harry Bruce holds informal meetings with small groups of iSchool students.
 These meetings are a chance for students to talk with the Dean about their experiences at the iSchool and the UW.
-There are two Conversations with the Dean scheduled for fall quarter:
+There are two Conversations with the Dean scheduled for autumn quarter.
+Lunch is provided.

 Space is limited for both events.
-If you’d like to participate, send an RSVP to Ashlee Choi (firstname.lastname@example.org).
+If you’d like to participate, send an RSVP to Ash Choi (email@example.com).
+Space is allocated on a first come, first serve basis.
+We asked that students attend only one Conversation with the Dean per academic year.